niklaushirt/k8s_training/fs-collector/public/coursecatalog/KUBADV01 Istio.md

    $ kubectl apply -f ./samples/bookinfo/networking/virtual-service-reviews-jason-v2-v3.yaml
 ```

+Go to the Bookinfo Application: [`http://192.168.99.100:31380/productpage`](http://192.168.99.100:31380/productpage) (replace 192.168.99.100 with the address of your cluster).

-You'll now see that your `productpage` always red stars on the reviews section if not logged in, and always shows black stars when logged in as _jason_.
+You'll now see that your `productpage` always shows red stars on the reviews section if not logged in, and always shows black stars when logged in as _jason_.

 * To deny access to the ratings service for all traffic coming from `reviews-v3`, you will use apply these rules: